 Dasha, “Anything like beans, chili or soup, ees best to make one day and refrigerate overnight.
 Something about sitting and letting flavors mingle makes for a better dish.
-Also, for white beans only, add molasses near the end for a hint of sweet, or maybe brown sugar, not both.”
+Also, for white beans only, add molasses near the end for a hint of sweet.”

-“Tonight will be lighter, shrimp and crab cocktail wiz seafood sauce or Asian dipping sauce, soy sauce wiz wasabi and ginger, like sushi wiz no rice.
+“Tonight will be lighter, shrimp and crab cocktail wiz seafood sauce or Asian dipping sauce, soy sauce wiz wasabi and ginger.
 Salad of some sort, maybe three bean and beets wiz onion, poppy seed dressing.
 Shreemp here ees frozen, can’t be helped, no ocean in Arizona.”

 “I promise no complaints, we’re not hard to feed.”

-Sloane comes over, “Zak, we are taking the children to the kart track, they will ride, then turn over karts to older kids, you, Mickey, Marissa and B. Adults have to wait.”
+Sloane comes over, “Zak, we're taking the children to the kart track, they will ride, then turn over karts to older kids, you, Mickey, Marissa and B. Adults have to wait.”

 Mickey, “Chef, you have to see the track, it’s huge, with banked turns and crossovers so you can just speed around the oval or make more turns in the infield.”